 Sometime later I was led down a stark, magnolia coloured corridor on to the female ward of the local psychiatric hospital; two ‘firsts’ in one day!
 I remember my physical shell of a body and not a lot else it seemed, move painstakingly slowly into unfamiliar territory, aware of doors closing and locking behind me as I went.
 With my arms folded in a feeble protective type posture I attempted to take in my new surroundings, noticing the odd picture screwed in to the wall, a young woman spinning round and round and round on a computer type chair, hearing the constant clunk of keys, smelling the smell that only hospitals have, hearing someone crying and I remember thinking…’Oh God, help!’

 After being asked many questions by ward doctors, having blood pressure and other vitals checked, I was finally led down more corridors to my room; a small curtained off area in a larger room divided into four.
 I vaguely remember my ‘room’ consisted of blue pull around curtains with yellow flowers on them, a single bed, small wardrobe, chest of drawers and chair.
 I was then left alone, now recalling how I sat on the end of the bed staring vacantly through a first floor window at a sense of freedom beyond the locked, secure unit I was now in.
 This was three days before Christmas!

-And that was the beginning; the first of 13 hospital admissions over the course of 12 years, plus medication, ECT (electric shock treatment), more medication, therapies, weight gain, even more medication, chronic pain and yet more medication.
+And that was the beginning; the first of 13 hospital admissions over the course of 12 years, an ever increasing supply of medication, ECT (electric shock treatment), more medication, therapies, weight gain, even more medication, chronic pain, more weight gain and yet more medication!

 Have you ever felt so low there is seemingly no solution to the mental turmoil you are in?
 Or do you experience physical pain that feels too much to carry?
 Have you had enough of the way things are?
 Do you feel something in your life needs to change?